Passkey

 Passkeys can be a string of characters, a sequence of words, or a series of numbers.
 They can also be a combination of these elements.
 The complexity and length of a passkey often determine its strength and resistance against potential cyber threats.

-Passkey vs. Password
+Passkey vs. password

 While the terms 'passkey' and 'password' are often used interchangeably, there is a slight difference between them.
 A password is typically a string of characters that a user must enter to gain access to a system or service.
 On the other hand, a passkey is often a series of numbers or a combination of characters and numbers used to unlock a device or decrypt encrypted data.